 7. For Medium-Size Cracks, Use Epoxy Glue

 Medium-sized cracks can take more time and tougher material to fill.
-Luckily, epoxy adhesive is a great tool that can easily fill your door cracks.
+Luckily, epoxy adhesive is a great tool that can easily patch a door crack.

 All you need to do is add the epoxy sealer to the inside ridges of the crack.
 Then, place a drop of the adhesive into the crack.
 You will notice it expands inside the damaged area of the door.
 Wait for the adhesive to dry before adding another layer to flatten the glue on the door’s surface.
 Once this layer dries, you can sand the material down with sandpaper so the adhesive is flush with the door.